Party Pantry

 Milestone 3: Improving Functionality, Project Organization, and Acceptance Testing

-The goal of Milestone 3 is to have more functionality and user interactivity with forms and searching features for the My-Kitchen page.
+The goal of Milestone 3 was to have more functionality and user interactivity with forms and searching features for the My-Kitchen page.
 Our team is aiming to try to incorporate all data into our database for the Shopping-List and Recipes pages.
 We will also be continuing with acceptance tests for each of our pages.

 Milestone 3 was managed using Party Pantry GitHub Project Board M3